 Table of contents

-In this article, we will discuss the basics of IT vendor management, the challenges and flaws of the traditional vendor management process for procurement, the advantages of centralizing your IT equipment vendors with a single vendor management software, and why IT vendor management is outdated in 2024.
+This article will discuss the basics of IT vendor management, the challenges and flaws of the traditional vendor management process for procurement, the advantages of centralizing your IT equipment vendors with a single vendor management software, and why IT vendor management is outdated in 2024.

 What is an IT vendor?